JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

   - [sbiobertresolve_rxnorm_augmented](https://nlp.johnsnowlabs.com/2024/01/17/sbiobertresolve_rxnorm_augmented_en.html): Trained with `sbiobert_base_cased_mli` embeddings.
   - [biolordresolve_rxnorm_augmented](https://nlp.johnsnowlabs.com/2024/05/06/biolordresolve_rxnorm_augmented_en.html): Trained with `mpnet_embeddings_biolord_2023_c` embeddings.

-- **GPT-4:** *GPT-4 Turbo* model
+- **GPT-4:** *GPT-4 Turbo* and *GPT-4o* models.

 - **Amazon:** *Amazon Comprehend Medical* service

 ### Evaluation Notes

 - Healthcare NLP returns up to 25 closest results, and Amazon Medical Comprehend returns up to five results, both sorted starting from the closest one.
-In contrast, the GPT-4 Turbo model returns only one result, *so its scores reflected similarly in both charts*.
+In contrast, the GPT-4 Turbo return only one result, *so its scores reflected similarly in both charts*.
+- Since the performance of GPT-4 and GPT-4 Turbo is almost identical according to the [official announcement](https://community.openai.com/t/announcing-gpt-4o-in-the-api/744700?page=3), we used the GPT-4 Turbo model for the accuracy calculation.
 - Two approaches were adopted for evaluating these tools, given that the model outputs may not precisely match the annotations:
   - **Top-3:** Compare the annotations to see if they appear in the first three results.
   - **Top-5:** Compare the annotations to see if they appear in the first five results.